The best sales to shop this weekend: Overstock, Columbia, Converse and more - CNN Underscored

 - Gap is hosting tons of sales this weekend, including 40% off kids’ and baby styles, up to 50% off men’s and women’s styles, an extra 40% off sale styles with code PERK and more.

-- Get 10% off orders of $30 or more with code SHAMROCK at Crayola, excluding classpacks, bulk items and face masks.
+- Get 10% off orders of $30 or more with code SHAMROCK at Crayola, excluding Classpacks, bulk items and face masks.

 - Save on clothing for both men and women at Lands’ End, where you can get 40% off with code GREAT.